-MacDill AFB conducts Operation Violent Storm
+MacDill AFB Conducts Operation Violent Storm

-U.S. Air Force Col. Jonathan Burdick, 6th Operations Group commander, conducts pre-flight briefings during Operation Violent Storm at MacDill Air Force Base, Florida, April 26, 2023.
-Operation Violent Storm proved that MacDill AFB has the capability to project overwhelming air power in a short timeframe.
-(U.S. Air Force photo by Senior Airman Lauren Cobin)
+KC-135 Stratotanker aircraft assigned to the 6th and 927th Air Refueling Wings taxi in formation on the flight line April 26, 2023, at MacDill Air Force Base, Florida.
+Violent Storm proved the 6th ARW has the capability to project overwhelming air power in a short timeframe.
+(U.S. Air Force photo by Staff Sgt.
+Shannon Bowman)

 |Date Taken: